jmcantrell/arch-bootstrap/README.md

 ## Configuration

 The desired system is described by a [configuration directory](#configuration-files).
-The default configuration directory at `./config` is what I consider a reasonable starting point based on the opinions outlined earlier and should serve as a template for customization.
+The default configuration directory at `./config` is what I consider a reasonable starting point based on the opinions outlined earlier and should serve as a suitable template for customization.
 The details of that system are controlled entirely by [environment](#environment) variables.
 These can be set manually, added to `$INSTALL_CONFIG/env`, or sourced from another file before sourcing the prepare script.

-Once the necessary variable overrides are set, source the preparation script to fill in the blanks.
-If the script succeeds, a list of all the relevant environment variables and their values will be displayed as a sanity check (with sensitive information hidden).

 To prepare the environment for the default configuration:
 ```sh